cloudmesh-community/fa19-516-153/project/cloudmesh/images/kubernetes/Kubernetes.md

 be mounted at different points by different containers.

 * Namespaces : <br/>
-Non-overlapping spaces into which the Kubernetes resourcesa are partitioned are called Kubernetes namespaces.
+Non-overlapping spaces into which the Kubernetes resources are partitioned are called Kubernetes namespaces.
 Namespaces are intended to be used in environments where there are many users working in multiple teams.
 It even separates the different environments such as development, test, and production.